RebeccaFan/Agribot-Documentation/temperature.md

 |  -30 °C  |  50 °C   |
 | 243.15 K | 323.15 K |

-With a temperature range of just -30°C to +50°C

 ### Table of Unit Conversion Through System

 | T (°C) | T (K)  | Rth (Ω) | Vout (V) | Rescale | A/D (DU) |